data-edu/rviews_blog_series/2-post.md

   - *Emily A. Bovee, Ph.D., is an educational data scientist working in dental education.*

-  - *Jesse Mostipak, M.Ed., is a community advocate, Kaggle educator and data scientist.*
+  - *Jesse Mostipak, M.Ed., is a community advocate, Kaggle educator, and data scientist.*

   - *Isabella C. Velásquez, MS, is a data analyst committed to nonprofit work with the aim of reducing racial and socioeconomic inequities.*